 Whilst aluminium is lightweight and has better thermal conductivity initially, stainless steel will be of much better value for money due to its longevity and better resistance to corrosion.
 Aluminium will rust, corrode, warp, and break down long before stainless steel, so investing in a boiler with a quality stainless steel heat exchanger will increase the useful life of your boiler.

 Granted, stainless steel is more expensive to source and manufacture but it is a long-term investment.
 An investment Viessmann made by manufacturing it in-house at their facility in Germany for quality control.

 Built-In Shock Arrestor

-In more technical terms, water hammer is a pressure surge or wave caused when liquid (but sometimes also a gas) in motion is forced to stop or change direction suddenly (momentum change).
+If you are unaware of what water hammer issues are, they are the loud rattling of pipes every time a tap is opened.
+A water hammer is a pressure surge or wave caused when a fluid (usually a liquid but sometimes also a gas) in motion is forced to stop or change direction suddenly (momentum change).
 A water hammer commonly occurs when a valve closes suddenly at an end of a pipeline system, and a pressure wave propagates in the pipe.
-It is also called hydraulic shock.

 PRV and Condensate Combined

 Throughout the Viessmann boiler range, the pressure relief pipe and condensate are combined.
 This gives the installers more choice in siting the boiler, allowing a lot more flexibility with replacement, retrofitting, and new boiler installations.